mengchen-tam/pa-lab/README.md

 ![](./cw_metrics.png)

-## Validate
+## Verify

-After successfull deployment, completing the pre requisites, post deployment steps and making sure the GWLB target group health checks are passing, login to the AWS console and connect the spoke-vm via SSM manager and execute curl "https://google.com", and you should see the traffic is routed to the Palo Alto instances.
+After successfull deployment, completing the pre requisites, post deployment steps and making sure the GWLB target group health checks are passing, login to the AWS console and connect to anyone of the EC2 spoke-vm (spoke_vpc_vm_az1/2) via SSM manager and execute curl "https://google.com/", and you should see the traffic is routed to the Palo Alto instances.

 ![](./pavm_traffic_monitoring.png)